mens-et-manus/unity-examples/README.md

     **/[Bb]uild/
     **/[Bb]uilds/
     **/Assets/AssetStoreTools*

+Or just copy this repos .gitignore file to your repo.

 #### git Large Files (git-lfs)
-The following `git lfs` commands generate lines in .gitattributes
+The following `git lfs` commands generate lines in .gitattributes.
+Or just copy this repo's `.gitattributes` file to your repo

     git lfs track "**/Assets/LargeFiles/**/*"
     git lfs track "*.psd"